.jpg)

 A newly published report warns that affluent expats in Portugal holding Non-Habitual Residency (NHR) tax status may face progressive rates once their NHR tax status ends if they fail to plan and restructure their finances early on in their 10-year NHR tax period.

-The Wealthy Expats in Portugal Survey Report 2025, which gathered insights from more than 1,000 affluent international residents, found that most current NHR tax status holders have not taken adequate steps within the first 1 to 7 years of their NHR tax period to shield themselves from future progressive tax rates once their 10 year NHR tax status comes to an end.
+The Wealthy Expats in Portugal Survey Report 2025, which gathered insights from more than 1,000 affluent international residents, found that most current NHR tax status holders have not taken adequate steps within the first 1 to 7 years of their NHR tax period to potentially shield themselves from future progressive tax rates once their 10 year NHR tax status comes to an end.
 Those who fail to plan early on within their NHR tax status can face progressive tax rates of up to 48% post-NHR.

 Portugal Pathways has even assisted numerous wealthy expats who were already 8 or 9 years into their NHR period to best mitigate future progressive tax rates once their NHR status comes to an end after 10 years.